 - Major Requirements: in order to earn a bachelor’s degree, students must successfully complete a major program.

 - Major grade point average of 2.20 (minimun) is required for all courses required in major, including required support courses. *Note: some major programs require a higher major GPA.
 See specific program pages for more information.

 - All students must take at least half of the major coursework at The Sage Colleges.

 - The determination of standards of performance acceptable for continuance in a major is the responsibility of the appropriate academic department and the Dean of the College.

-- Bachelor of Arts degree (BA) must include a minimum of 90 credit hours in the liberal arts and science.
+- Bachelor of Arts degree (BA) must include a minimum of 90 credit hours in the liberal arts and sciences.
 [L]

-- Bachelor of Science degree (BS) must include a minimum of 60 credit hours in the liberal arts and science.
+- Bachelor of Science degree (BS) must include a minimum of 60 credit hours in the liberal arts and sciences.
 [L]

-- Bachelor of Business Administration (BBA) must include a minimum of 30 credit hours in the liberal arts and science.
+- Bachelor of Business Administration (BBA) must include a minimum of 30 credit hours in the liberal arts and sciences.
 [L]

-- Bachelor of Fine Arts degree (BFA) must include a minimum of 30 credit hours in the liberal arts and science.
+- Bachelor of Fine Arts degree (BFA) must include a minimum of 30 credit hours in the liberal arts and sciences.
 [L]